sumeetjain/your-github-username.github.io/_posts/2016-02-09-ocs-week-1-journal.md

 ---
+layout: post
-title: Welcome to Omaha Code School
+title: "Welcome to Omaha Code School"
+description: "for the curious"
+tags: [post, Omaha Code School]
 ---

 It is my second week of Omaha Code School, and curiosity about the first has set in among my friends.
 What's it like?
 What did you learn?
 Should I send my kid?
 Should I go myself?
 Inside that thin but durable scaffolding, I shall build a blog.
 The goal is weekly updates.
 In an emergency, there may be a midweek update.